 Breast is Best?

-Still, I persisted, believing only breast milk would suffice for my child, even as the worried glances and concerned comments began trickling in: “He looks thin.”
+Still, I persisted.
+Worried glances and concerned comments began trickling in: “He looks thin.”
 “Maybe you could supplement.”
 “You’re not feeding him enough.”
 “He looks terrible.”
 (That one from my mother, in desperation.)
 As a first-time mom (and only child myself, with no real experience with babies), I didn’t know what a newborn should look like.
 I adamantly defended my position, myself, and my son.

 Fast forward four more children and 10 years, and here I sit with another son (my second), who is writhing and crying out in pain (sometimes screaming) . . . from Crohn’s.
 At 11 years old and 5’4, he weighed in at 87 lbs. this week, down 10 lbs. from last fall.
-Diagnosed in December 2015, he was prescribed Prednisone and methotrexate, which put him in remission by spring (he weaned off the Prednisone with no problem).
+Diagnosed in December 2015, he started on Prednisone and methotrexate, which put him in remission by spring.
+(He weaned off Prednisone with no problem).
 However, by summer’s end, his symptoms started to reappear.
 Our GI prescribed Budesonide this winter, which made little impact in the six weeks he was on it.

 For six weeks, I have been committed to this diet, campaigning that it will heal my son’s inflammation.
 Yet, everyday his condition worsens (except for when he is strictly within the intro phase; then he seems well).
 He has lost so much weight, missed weeks of school this quarter, and now he is suffering from excruciating pain.